-At the close of the San Diego County Democratic Party Metro West endorsement consideration candidate forum for District 6 on Jan.
+At the close of the San Diego County Democratic Party Metro West endorsement consideration and District 6 candidate forum on Jan.
 31st, I was making these prepared remarks.
-Unfortunately, when I began drawing contrasts between myself and one of my opponents – whom I never named – my mic was silenced not once, but twice.
-The silencing came when I mentioned that a board member of the Lincoln Club of San Diego had donated to my opponent.
+Unfortunately, when I began drawing contrasts between myself and Kent Lee, one of my opponents whom I never mentioned by name, my mic was silenced — not once, but twice — by the acting chair of the San Diego County Democratic Party.
+The silencing came when I mentioned that a board member of the Lincoln Club of San Diego had donated to Mr. Lee’s campaign.
 Here is the full text of my remarks.

 My neighbors in District 6 are relying upon you to make a good decision tonight.